 Prospective students must file a completed Graduate Division application to be considered for admission, in addition to any supplemental documents specific to the program for which they are applying.
 The online application can be found on the Graduate Division website.

-Exceptions to this rule apply to master's programs in the Haas School of Business, the Doctor of Optometry program in the School of Optometry, the Master of Information and Data Science program in the School of Information, and programs in the School of Law.
+Exceptions to this rule apply to master's programs in the Haas School of Business, the Doctor of Optometry program in the School of Optometry, the Master of Information and Data Science and the Master of Information and Cybersecurity programs in the School of Information, and programs in the School of Law.
 Prospective students should contact those schools directly for the appropriate application.

 Applicants must pay a fee by credit card when they apply.
 The application fee is not refundable.
 Only United States citizens or Permanent Residents may request a fee waiver by following the instructions and completing the waiver form in the payment section of the application.
 International applicants are not eligible for waivers and must pay the application fee.